franksalas/dend-capstone/README.md

          final-data/
          load-data/
 ```
-- The crime dataset was around 120 monthly `.xls` files that were uploaded first to an S3 bucket under:  `capstone/raw-data/crime-data/year/month` and weather data that was converted from `JSON and saved under: `capstone/raw-data/weather-data/filename`.
+- The crime dataset was around 120 monthly `.xlsx` files that were uploaded first to an S3 bucket under:  `capstone/raw-data/crime-data/year/month` and weather data that was converted from `JSON` and saved under: `capstone/raw-data/weather-data/filename`.

 ## Step 2: `02_clean_data.py`
-- in this process, we **heavily** clean the crime datasets.
+- in this process , the crime datasets were **heavily** clean.
-- by importing `data_cleaning_helper.py` it contains  25 custom functions to combine and clean crime data by given year since they vary soo much.
+- by importing `data_cleaning_helper.py`, it contains  25 custom functions to combine and clean crime data by given year since they vary soo much.
 - crime data is combined by year, and a few unused columns are dropped and saved under: `capstone/iterm-data/crime-data/crime_20xx.csv`.
 - The weather data is minimized by dropping any duplicate columns
   - converting values from kelvin to Fahrenheit